akirasoft/keptn-springoneplatform/README.md

 # Overview
 In this workshop, you will get hands-on experience with the open source framework [Keptn](https://keptn.sh) and see how it can help you to manage your cloud-native applications on Kubernetes.

-1. For a great workshop experience, we ask you to keep track of your completed tasks.
-Therefore, please open this [spreadsheet](https://docs.google.com/spreadsheets/d/12uvI0MCJ12yAACO-jT1Yz81sOOClYZCl_HPv0f1bFmI/edit?usp=sharing) and enter your name.

 # Pre-requisites